ahmadiehsan/personal_docs/docs/data_science/metrics/cohens_kappa.md

-# Cohen’s Kappa [Annotation]
+# Cohen's Kappa [Annotation]

 ## Description

-Cohen’s Kappa is a statistical measure that evaluates inter-rater reliability between two annotators by comparing their observed agreement to what would be expected by chance, accounting for the possibility of random agreements and producing a score between -1 and 1, where 1 indicates perfect agreement, 0 indicates agreement equivalent to chance, and negative values indicate agreement less than chance.
+Cohen's Kappa is a statistical measure that evaluates inter-rater reliability between two annotators by comparing their observed agreement to what would be expected by chance, accounting for the possibility of random agreements and producing a score between -1 and 1, where 1 indicates perfect agreement, 0 indicates agreement equivalent to chance, and negative values indicate agreement less than chance.

 ## Example